rojhanpaydar/spooky-scary-color-theme/README.md

 ![An animated looping image of a cartoon ghost flying upward and disappearing](https://media.giphy.com/media/8CZkmk6VsWmf5TfxNo/giphy.gif)
 > Credits to the original author of this gif [Finkel Band](https://giphy.com/finkelband).
 I had to speed it up and [post my own faster version of this gif](https://media.giphy.com/media/WngnWxxekMn8DIqmwQ/giphy.gif) so it would render in a faster enough time on each click!
 Also, I will not be removing this gif so it can be used forever!

-To add a GHOST to your editor, you'll need to install the [Power Mode Extention](https://marketplace.visualstudio.com/items?itemName=hoovercj.vscode-power-mode&ssr=false#overview), and then paste in the following to your settings.json:
+To add a GHOST to your editor, you'll need to install the [Power Mode Extention](https://marketplace.visualstudio.com/items?itemName=hoovercj.vscode-power-mode&ssr=false#overview), open up settings.json, and paste the following code inside your settings.json:

 ```
 // added powermode ext
 "powermode.enabled": true,

-"powermode.customExplosions": [
+"powermode.explosions.customExplosions": [
   // direct path does not work, gif I uploaded to giphy
   "https://media.giphy.com/media/WngnWxxekMn8DIqmwQ/giphy.gif"
 ],

 // this allows the little ghost friend to pop up above your line so you can see what you're typing!
-"powermode.customCss": {
+"powermode.explosions.customCss": {
   "top": "-30px",
   "z-index": 1,
   "height": "70px",